feenkcom/gtoolkit/README.md

 ## How to install

-Please install it via the instructions available at https://gtoolkit.com/install.
+Please download it via the instructions available at: https://gtoolkit.com/download.

 ## Get the latest vm and the latest code in one step